wkloh76/oricommjs/README.md

 ![Static Badge](https://img.shields.io/badge/ElectronJS-V28_.1_.3-_)
 ![Static Badge](https://img.shields.io/badge/OS_Platform-Linux_Ubuntu%7C-_)

 A JavaScript project framework that provides an engine to handle desktop, web, and non-GUI application development.
 Node JS, bun JS and Electron JS are the backbone engines of this framework.
 The idea behind the framework is to develop a code model that can switch engines and build desktop, web, and non-GUI applications without changing the design.
+Due to some module issues, the framework design still retains the CommonJS design method.

 ## Idea